 CEQA Significance Determination and Mitigation Measures for Alternatives 1, 2, and 3

-If it is assumed that the relationship between flow and spawning WUA for white sturgeon is similar to that of green sturgeon in the Sacramento River, differences in WUA for Alternatives 1-3 would have no effect to white sturgeon.
+If it is assumed that the relationship between flow and spawning WUA for white sturgeon is similar to that of green sturgeon in the Sacramento River, differences in WUA for Alternatives 1, 2, and 3 would have no adverse effect to white sturgeon.
 White sturgeon juveniles emigrate April to July.
-Modeling results indicate that flows at Wilkins Slough would decrease 10% to 11% in May of critically dry years and increase 9% to 12% in July of dry and critically dry years.
-Under Alternative 3, July flow would also increase in below normal and above normal years (up to 13%).
+Modeling results indicate that flows at Wilkins Slough would decrease 10% to 11% in May of Critically Dry Water Years and increase 9% to 12% in July of Dry and Critically Dry Water Years.
+Under Alternative 3, July flow would also increase in Below Normal and Above Normal Water Years (up to 13%).
 Similar to green sturgeon there is some correlative evidence that appears to show a positive relationship between annual outflow during late winter through July and the abundance of age 0 and yearling white sturgeon, which may mean there is a potential benefit to white sturgeon larvae from flow increases in July.

 Upstream spawning migrations by white sturgeon adults are generally during late winter and early spring and may coincide with higher flows.
-Modeled flows at Wilkins Slough for December through February are similar between Alternatives 1-3 and the NAA, except during December of critically dry years, when reductions of up to 6% are expected for the project alternatives.
+Modeled flows at Wilkins Slough for December through February are similar between Alternatives 1, 2, and 3 and the NAA, except during December of Critically Dry Water Years, when reductions of up to 6% are expected for Alternatives 1, 2, and 3.
 Reduced flows may reduce flow cues for adult migration potentially causing adverse effects on white sturgeon immigration and because very low flows can result in passage barriers.
 However, all modeled mean flows at Wilkins Slough for the white sturgeon immigration period, are between about 7,500 and 22,000 cfs, which are suitable for migration.
 White sturgeon holding period extends from about January through April in deep water habitat.
-All modeled mean flows under the NAA and the project alternatives during the holding period exceed 7,500 cfs, which is likely to be adequate for white sturgeon holding conditions.
+All modeled mean flows under the NAA and Alternatives 1, 2, and 3 during the holding period exceed 7,500 cfs, which is likely to be adequate for white sturgeon holding conditions.

-Per the above discussion related to white sturgeon, impacts associated with operations of Alternative 1–3 on white sturgeon adult immigration and holding, and on spawning and egg incubation would be less than significant.
+Per the above discussion related to white sturgeon, impacts associated with operations of Alternative 1–3 on white sturgeon adult immigration and holding, and on spawning and egg incubation the operation of Alternative 1, 2, or 3, would not have a substantial adverse effect, either directly or through habitat modifications, on white sturgeon.
+Operations of Alternative 1, 2, or 3 would be less than significant.

 NEPA Conclusion for Alternatives 1, 2, and 3